The Portal of Geriatrics Online Education

 Contact person/corresponding author:

-Bial, A and Scott, D. CHAMP (Curriculum for the Hospitalized Aging Medical Patient) DELIRIUM.
-POGOe - Portal of Geriatric Online Education; 2009 Available from: http://www.pogoe.org/productid/19006
+Andrea Bial and Don W. Scott.
+CHAMP (Curriculum for the Hospitalized Aging Medical Patient) DELIRIUM.
+POGOe - Portal of Geriatrics Online Education; 2009 Available from: http://www.pogoe.org/productid/19006

 Comments